 The first day I met Barbara in 1978, 1 sat down with the banjo and "Barbara's Tune" composed itself.
 Six months later we were married, and I've been playing this tune ever since.

 Peter Hoover learned "Twin Sisters" from Sydna and Fulton Myers.
 Hemet them on one of his collecting trips to southern Virginia.
 Peter Hoover is a great banjo player who came to Bloomington when I was 19 years old.
-I met him and he took me over to his apartment, put on his Ampex tape recorder, and said, Here,
+I met him and he took me over to his apartment, put on his Ampex tape recorder, and said, Here, I made you a reel of old-time banjo tunes."
+He sat there, drank beer, and ate donuts for about 3 hours; that was the first time I had seen any clawhammer banjo player move his thumb to different strings.

 He played tunes that he had collected for years, either at fiddlers conventions or at people's houses.
 Peter Hoover was the first person I knew who had gone out to find rural musicians.
 He was about 7 feet tall so when he knocked on your door, you took him seriously.
 He is an incredibly smooth,